mbrandonw/presentations/2024-03-22-macros/presentation.md

   * Swift executable
   * `.macro` SPM target

-^ So, we will just say that at a very high level, macros are compiler plugins, in fact they are executables, that are invoked as Swift is compiling your application's code.
+^ So, we will just say that at a very high level, macros are compiler plugins—in fact they are executables—that are invoked as Swift is compiling your application's code.
 They are declared in the SPM Package.swift file, and they even have their own kind of target.

 ---